cloudxbuddha/osticket-prereqs/README.md

 <img src="https://imgur.com/Yw6c5gd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Click the "PHP Manager" option in ISS (If the option does not show then restart ISS) --> "Enable or disable an extension" --> enable the following extensins: "php_imap.dll, php_intl.dll, php_opcahe.dll" --> refresh OsTicket in the browser window.
+Step 8: Click the "PHP Manager" option in ISS (If the option does not show then restart ISS) --> "Enable or disable an extension" --> enable the following extensins: "php_imap.dll, php_intl.dll, php_opcahe.dll" --> refresh OsTicket in the browser window.
 </p>
 <br />